phn1712002/LibraryOptimizer/docs/flowcharts/bat_optimizer.md

    - Calculate objective function value: objective_func(position)

 2. **Find initial best solution**:
-   - Sort the population and select the best solution as best_solution
+   - Sort the population and select the best solution as best_solver

 3. **Initialize optimization history**:
    - Initialize a list to store the history of best solutions